blackaly/os_simulations/README.md

 ه

 # UPCOMING
 - Build an OS that simulate the booting operation.
+(Done)